kali/kali.github.io/_drafts/2016-02-01-Input-Formats.md

 Remarks:

 * Buren, the ad-hoc column scheme *is* the best encoding here.
-It performs well, and it also compresses better than the raw-based encodings.
+It performs well, and it also compresses better than the row-based encodings.
 * mpack is compact, bincode is fast...
 Both outperform the two text encodings.
 * cbor looks very bad here.
 It generates bigger files than others binary encodings and performs poorly than Json.
 This was unexpected, and I have